 What to Bring To a Meet

 Swim suit, goggles, and HSA swim cap.
 If you wear a swim cap, it must be an HSA cap.
-If you do not have an HSA cap, you may get one at the meet from your coach.
-You will be billed $5 for the cap.

-• Towels, at least two per swimmer.
+If you do not have an HSA cap, you may get one at the meet from your coach. • Towels, at least two per swimmer.
 Three is better.
 Keep one dry until the end of the day’s events.

 • Clothes to put on over swim suit between events.
 Swimmers can easily become chilled.
 Good choices (depending on the season) include warm-up suits, sweat shirts, shorts, T-shirts, and jackets.